calebhearth/formulaic/README.md

 ## Assumptions

 Formulaic relies pretty heavily on the assumption that your application is using translations for SimpleForm and input helpers, using the `simple_form.labels.<model>.<attribute>` and `helpers.submit.<model>.<action>` conventions.

 You can still use Formulaic by using strings as keys instead of symbols, which it knows to pass directly to `fill_in` rather than trying to find a translation.
-You'll need to find submit buttons yourself since `submit` is a thin wrapper around `I18n.t`.
+You’ll need to find submit buttons yourself since `submit` is a thin wrapper around `I18n.t`.

 ## Known Limitations